jrickerd/jrickerd.github.io/resume.md

   - **Android:** I assisted out Android developer with backend integration and app architecture.
 I brought in Dagger and Butterknife to simplify Activity wireup.
 I also integrated RxAndroid to tame response handling.
   - **iOS:** Developed several prototype iOS apps as part of 8 member team.
 After the team was downsized to 2 engineers, I provided backend support.
 Eventually, I became the primary iOS developer.
   - **Cordova:** Integrated Android push notifications into a Cordova client wrapper app.
   - **Django/Python:** Built backend components and implemented services using Django.
 I also used Scrapy (Django-based web crawler) to build custom content importers.
-I built csv importers
+I built a lot of csv importers to bring client data into the platform.
   - **Spring:** Implemented backend and external services with Spring.
 Coordinated services with Kafka and Rabbit.
-Built real time chat capabilities using Websockets and Rabbit.
+I built real time chat capabilities using Websockets and Rabbit and integrated with the mobile platforms.
   - **Angular:** Built and maintained Angular client.
   - **Node:** Maintained node.js admin service.